 There are plenty of story lines in today’s Sac-Joaquin Section boys soccer championships at Cosumnes Oaks High School and Stagg High School in Stockton.

-Among them:• Ten-time Division I section champion Jesuit, No. 2 in the nation, defends its title against public school power Granite Bay in a match featuring coaches with more than a combined 1,100 wins.
+• Ten-time Division I section champion Jesuit, No. 2 in the nation, defends its title against public school power Granite Bay in a match featuring coaches with more than a combined 1,100 wins.

 • Unbeaten Cosumnes Oaks, a school in its seventh year, goes after its first boys section title in the D-II final against another new school, Gregori of Modesto (three varsity seasons), at its home field in Elk Grove.